fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 * websearch
 * map

-Clients which render Susi action results must render _all_ actions in the order as they are provided.
+Clients which render SUSI action results must render _all_ actions in the order as they are provided.

 #### Table actions: